 Tests Used In Cancer and its Treatment

 Reviewed by Dr. C.H.
 Weaver M.D.
-Medical editor (08/2018)
+Medical editor 3/2021

-In short, research in genomics is expanding at a rapid rate and will have a profound effect on many aspects of disease prevention, diagnosis, and treatment.
+Genomics generally refers to the study of the study of the entire genome (all of the DNA in an organism).
+Genomics can consider multiple genes and how they interact with each other and the environment to affect health.
+Genomic testing is routinely performed on cancer cells to determine whether precision cancer medicines can be used to target specific cancer growth driving mutations.
+Research in genomics is expanding at a rapid rate and will have a profound effect on many aspects of disease prevention, diagnosis, and treatment.
 Diseases such as cancer are remarkably complex; genomics provides researchers and physicians with tools to explore and address these complexities.

 Genetic Tests are used to determine if an individual has an inherited genetic mutation that substantially increases the risk of certain types of cancer.
 For example, women with a BRCA1 or BRCA2 gene mutation have a high risk of developing breast or ovarian cancer.
 Women who learn that they carry one of these mutations can take steps to reduce their risk of developing cancer or to detect it at the earliest stage possible.
 Specific genetic tests are increasingly being defined for a growing number of cancers; To learn more about genetic testing, visit Genetic Tests.